 This document applies to the following iGTs (or those under the following parent companies):

-Brookfield Utilities Ltd
+Brookfield Utilities Ltd (MAM Shortcode: ???)

-ESP Utilities Group Ltd
+ESP Utilities Group Ltd (MAM Shortcode: EPS)

-Indigo Pipelines Ltd
+Indigo Pipelines Ltd (MAM Shortcode: ???)

-Energetics Networked Energy Ltd
+Energetics Networked Energy Ltd (MAM Shortcode: ???)

-Fulcrum Pipelines Ltd
+Fulcrum Pipelines Ltd (MAM Shortcode: N/A)

 Any reference made to iGTs in this document is a reference to the iGTs listed above only.
+Those MDD Shortcodes quoted are to clarify the parties that agree to adhere to this document (as the minimum implementation of RGMA flows).
+Readers should be aware that potential changes to MDD Shortcodes may not be reflected in the most recent published Guidance Document.

 1.2 Background